David is prominent in the Old Testament, especially the book of Psalms. I love David and God’s teachings to him! He said in Psalm 32 the following:

 Christ is in us, and we are in Him.
 We Abide in Christ and He abides in us!
 He always LOVES us, with never a lapse in that LOVE!He never leaves us and He in fact, keeps us in the faith.
 We can’t go in and out of fellowship with God, for He is always there.

 Do you believe the word of God on this?

 Lamar Carnes – A fellow believer in the journey of life on planet earth!
 Praise be unto God (the Father, the Son and the Holy Ghost)!
 Amen!
 Selah!
 Maranatha!

-CHURCHES: Hillside Fellowship – Spring Branch, Texas – Pastor Dave Tooker – One of God’s choice servants and congregations in the USA in my opinion.
-This is me and my wife’s local church and we recommend it to all.
+CHURCHES: OAKWOOD CHURCH – NEW BRAUNFELS, TEXAS!
+This is our current Church where we hold membership.
+Pastor Ray Still – Lead Pastor and blessed servant of God who preaches the word clearly and loves his congregation along with also,Dale Bynum, Rusty Rice; along with Pastors Peace, Covington, and others who can be seen on Staff at Church website. oakwoodnb.com!
+Hillside Fellowship – Spring Branch, Texas – Pastor Dave Tooker – One of God’s choice servants and congregations!
+This was our previous local church and we recommend it to all.
 Even if you do not or are not able to attend, please follow the sermons on the website as often as you can and be blessed.

 Lifegate Church – 395 Lifegate Ln., Seguin, Texas 78155 – firstname.lastname@example.org. or lifegateseguin.com Pastors: Joshua Jordan; Bob Odum; – Sovereign Grace Church/Expository Preaching; School all grades!
 I highly recommend this Church and the School!